Cloudxtreme/packer-builder-googlecompute/README.md

 * `ssh_username` (string) - The SSH username.
 Defaults to `root`.
 * `state_timeout` (string) - The time to wait for instance state changes.
 Defaults to `5m`.

-> The machine type must have a scratch disk.
+> The machine type must have a scratch disk, which means you can't use an `f1-micro` or `g1-small` to build images.
+> Centos images have root ssh access disabled by default.
+Set `ssh_username` to any user, which will be created by packer with sudo access.

 ## Building